Exclavia/PyataDB/README.md

 # PynexDB: A Lightweight Python Database

 PynexDB is a **lightweight**, **easy-to-use** database built entirely in Python.
 It's designed for small to medium-sized projects where a full-fledged database system like PostgreSQL or MySQL might be overkill.
 PynexDB allows you to store and retrieve data easily with only a few lines of code.
+(See [Usage](#usage))

-It only uses the standard Python libraries.
-It's fairly simple at it's core, making it's easily modifiable.
-You can save database files and load them again later.
-Overall, PynexDB, is essentially a dictionary extension/wrapper, using the base container types, and adding easy interfacing methods.
+PynexDB only uses standard Python libraries, making it fairly simple at its core, this also makes it easily modifiable.
+It's essentially a dictionary extension/wrapper using standard container types with added interfacing methods and easier file saving/loading.

 Best use case would be embedded in projects for an extended data storage.
-It has not been tested in heavily accessed / frequently changing scenarios.
+It has not been tested in heavily accessed environments with frequently changing data.
+Nor has it been tested in a production environment.
+Just a little project/tool originally made for personal usage.

 ## Installation